chiragintech/codeflow/README.md

 Essentially trying to create a dynamic analysis tool that performs error tracing and visualizes the exact sequence of execution that led to the crash.
 This involves capturing detailed information about the service's execution flow at runtime.

 This software will essentially become a dynamic tracing and visualizing tool that helps developers understand the exact sequence of method calls, parameters, and flow logic that led to a service crash.
-By visualizing the execution path, you’ll be able to spot bottlenecks, faulty logic, and other areas of concern that contributed to the failure.
+By visualizing the execution path, you’ll be able to spot bottlenecks, faulty logic, and other areas of concern that contribute to the failure.